Michael Byrne has made the long trek from the North of England to make another appearance in the Lederer.

 He lives in Oxfordshire with his wife and two cats.
 He listens to a lot of 1970s progressive rock and wishes that he was able to play boardgames more often.

-Ben Handley-Pritchard last played the Lederer in 2001 representing England Juniors where he famously won the Best Played Hand award.
-He now lives in Croatia with his wife but recently rejoined the English bridge scene, representing the Open Team at the 2022 European Championships.
+Ben Handley-Pritchard (aka BHP) last played the Lederer in 2001 representing England Juniors where he famously won the Best Played Hand award.
+He now lives in Croatia with his wife but recently rejoined the English bridge scene, representing the Open Team at the 2022 and 2024 European Championships.
 Ben is widely considered the best Barbu player of all time.